nicolacimmino/PLC-14500/assembler/examples/programmers_guide.md

 ````

 Before we can test the program on the board we will need to identify which COM port gets assigned to our board.
 Also,
-ensured you followed the board assembly instructions and burned the bootloader into the Arduino Nano.
+ensure you followed the board assembly instructions and burned the bootloader into the Arduino Nano.
 The easiest way
 to find out the right COM port is to open the Arduino IDE, open the `Tools\Port` menu and take a note of what ports
 are available (possibly none), then plug in the PLC14500-Nano and check again `Tools\Port` to determine the new one
 that appeared.
 In this guide I will assume `COM3`, adjust examples as needed.